rust-lang/rustc-dev-guide/src/queries/incremental-compilation-debugging.md

 fn bar() { foo(); }
 ```

-This should be read as
+This should be read as:

 > If this (`foo`) is changed, then this (i.e. `bar`)'s `TypeckTables` would need to be changed.

 Technically, what occurs is that the test is expected to emit the string "`OK`" on